zeebe-io/zeebe-chaos/docs/_posts/2021-04-01-bpmn-meets-chaos-engineering.md

 The DSL describes a chaos experiment where a follower of partition one is terminated, and where we expect that we can create a process instance before and after this termination.
 The follower termination should not affect our steady state.

 In the json structure we can see the defined steady state of the Zeebe Cluster and the method/action which should be executed (the chaos which should be injected).
 The defined steady state is verified at the beginning of the experiment and at the end, after the methods are executed.
 The execution logic is quite simple.
 You can also define rollback actions, which should be executed if the experiment fails.
 Timeouts can be defined for each action and probe.
 Since the chaos toolkit is written in Python you can reference python modules/functions, which should be called during execution.
 Additionally, it supports Bash scripts, which we normally use.
 These scripts are sometimes not easy to understand and to maintain.
+This is one of the reason why we already thought more than once to replace the ChaosToolkit with something different.

 The Chaos Toolkit has more features and extensions, but these are not used by us.